Youth Baseball Practice Plans – Station-to-station Drill

 While coaching 9 & 10 year old little league baseball, many of my 11-players had not had much prior hitting instruction.
-To get a “bang for the buck” with our limited 1 1/2 hour practice sessions, we used a 4-station approach for our youth baseball practice plans to keep them active and get a lot of repetition.
+To get a “bang for the buck” with our limited 1 1/2 hour practice sessions, we used a 4-station approach to keep them active and get a lot of repetition.

 Station 1: 2 or 3 players with a coach.
 Simply work on basic hitting mechanics such as stance, bat position, and 3-step “pop-torque-swing” for lead leg stride (or replace), rotation, and swing with a balanced follow-through.
 After 5 minutes group 1 goes to station 2 (2nd group comes in ; coach stays to get consistent instruction to all players) and 2nd group comes in.